AndersNielsen77/AndersNielsen77.github.io/_posts/2024-03-19-assignment2.md

 As seen on the map above, Tenderloin district is quite consistently very concentrated with drug crimes, meaning that drug use has been reported in high volumes.
 When zooming in on the district, it is clear that there are no particular areas where drug use is more frequent, but all streets have dots representing places of drugs or narcotics crimes.
 This does not vary over the years.
 For the central district, the narcotics crimes are more spread out, with the streets closer to Tenderloin showing higher concentrations of crimes.
 There is also an area where Broadway crosses Columbus Avenue where drug crimes are more frequent, which is consistent for the whole time period.
 There are some bars in the area which might explain the crimes, but the more likely explanation is both these streets are quite large, and therefore probably more frequented by police, increasing the risk of being arrested.
 There are slight variations for the different years when looking at the concentration of drug crimes for the Central district, but nothing major.

 ## Bar chart of the 8 most frequent words in the description of crimes across the two districts
 The interactive Bokeh graph below presents the eight most frequently used words in the descriptions of drug/narcotic incidents recorded in the Tenderloin and Central districts.
 These words were identified by averaging the TF-IDF scores from both districts.
-The TF-IDF algorithm was applied to the combined text from the incident descriptions in the Tenderloin and Central districts.
+The TF-IDF algorithm was applied to the combined text from the incident descriptions in the Tenderloin and Central districts [3].

 {% include FREQ.html %}